 - The student may not engage in empirical research with human subjects until the methodology has been approved by the Ethics Committee and until the thesis prospectus has been approved by his or her mentor and the seminary faculty.

 - All students doing a Research Project must submit a Research Profile for approval by their supervisor and the Research Ethics Committee prior to conducting the research project and/or any work with human subjects.
 Use all documents below in creating the Research Profile.Submit the Research Profile through the Research Doctoral Studies office at any point following final proposal approval and prior to beginning the project.
+With this paperwork you will need to complete the Ethics checklist.
 Contact our office with any questions regarding these forms.

 - The final thesis will focus on one particular research question and will be 20,000-25,000 words in length.
 The research for the thesis may be text-based or empirical.